maltindal/maltindal.github.io/_posts/2016-12-20-crypto-fields.markdown

 way of understanding the mechanisms themselves can bring ideas and open the ways for the application and discovery of new methods.

 A lot of theory has been left out in this article.
-However, if you have interest in understanding more deeply how and why the methods and computations in this article work, I want to encourage you to take a look at abstract algebra.
+However, if you have an interest in understanding more deeply how and why the methods and computations in this article work, I want to encourage you to take a look at abstract algebra.
 Studying the fundamentals can help a lot in order to understand how and why things work.
 For instance, there are proofs about finite fields, that the cardinality of finite fields is always the nth power of a prime number.
-The theory bases on extension fields.
+The theory based on extension fields.
 Also, studying the fundamentals can bring ideas and show how to make computations faster.
-For instance, in ring theory you can find the [Chinese remainder theorem][ChineseRemainder].
+For instance, in ring theory, you can find the [Chinese remainder theorem][ChineseRemainder].
-More specifically, in ring theory the Chinese remainder theorem can be expressed as a ring homomorphism.
+More specifically, in ring theory, the Chinese remainder theorem can be expressed as a ring homomorphism.
 To formulate it informally: when applying the homomorphism a number can be mapped to a tuple of smaller numbers where each element in the tuple has an own modulus.
-Due to the usage of the modulus operation it is possible to multiply or add numbers which stay always relatively small and do not grow.
+Due to the usage of the modulus operation, it is possible to multiply or add numbers which stay always relatively small and do not grow.
 After the calculation is done with the small numbers, the tuple of numbers can be mapped back to one single number.
-This is only one example of more possible ideas you might take from taking a deeper look under hood of the methods.
+This is only one example of more possible ideas you might take from taking a deeper look under the hood of the methods.

 [ModMultIsAssoc]: https://proofwiki.org/wiki/Modulo_Multiplication_is_Associative
 [SubGroupTest]: https://en.wikipedia.org/wiki/Subgroup_test